Betacam: Betacam SP

-In 1986, Betacam SP (commonly referred to as Beta SP) was developed, which increased horizontal resolution to 340 lines.
+Betacam SP (commonly referred to as Beta SP) was released in 1986 in Japan before releasing internationally the following year.
+It increased horizontal resolution to 340 lines.
 While the quality improvement of the format itself was minor, the improvement to the VTRs was enormous, particularly in quality and features.
 In addition to the existing cassette a larger cassette (25.3 × 14.4 × 2.5 cm) was introduced with 90 minutes of recording time.
 Betacam SP (for "Superior Performance") became the industry standard for most TV stations and high-end production houses until the late 1990s.
-Despite the format's age Betacam SP remained a common standard for standard definition video post-production into the 2010s.
+Despite the format's age and its discontinuation in 2001, Betacam SP remained a common standard for standard-definition video post-production into the 2010s.
 The recording time is the same as for Betacam, 30 and 90 minutes for S and L, respectively.
 Tape speed is slightly slower in machines working in the 625/50 format, increasing tape duration by one minute for every five minutes of run time.
 So, a 90-minute tape will record 108 minutes of video in PAL.

 Betacam SP is able to achieve its namesake "Superior Performance" over Betacam in the fact that it uses metal-formulated tape as opposed to Betacam's ferric oxide tape.
 Sony designed Betacam SP to be partially forward compatible with standard Betacam, with the capability that Betacam SP tapes recorded on Betacam SP decks can be played in oxide-era Betacam VTRs (such as the BVW-15 and BVW-40 mentioned earlier), but for playback only.
 Betacam SP-branded tapes cannot be used for recording in consumer Betamax VCRs like oxide Betacam tapes, due to Betacam SP's metal-formulation tape causing the video heads in a Betamax deck to wear prematurely, which are made of a softer material than the heads in a standard Betacam deck.
 However, Betacam SP tapes can be used without a problem in ED Beta VCRs, since the ED Beta format uses metal-formulated tape as well.